-- If you are experiencing lag, try changing the hosting option and protocol under 'PhotonServerSettings'.
+- If you are having trouble connecting to the other peers, you might need to work on your router's port forwarding. - If you are experiencing lag, try changing the hosting option and protocol under 'PhotonServerSettings'.
 For more information on Photon options, click here. - Make sure you have no 'self-destruct' scripts attached to your particle effects.
 UFE needs to control the spawn and despawn of every GameObject.
 If you need to use one, use UFE\Engine\Scripts\DestroyScript.cs instead.